The mortgage terms Indianapolis first-time buyers ask about most

 The price a knowledgeable buyer would pay and a knowledgeable seller would accept in an arm's-length transaction.
 Determined by comparable sales, condition, and market conditions.

 A mortgage insured by the Federal Housing Administration.
-Allows down payments as low as 3.5% and credit scores as low as 580.
+Allows down payments as low as 3.5% and credit scores as low as 580 (HUD Handbook 4000.1; scores below 580 require 10% down).
 Popular with first-time buyers who have limited savings.

 A mortgage with an interest rate that never changes.
 Monthly principal and interest payments stay the same for the life of the loan.
-Most common terms are 15, 20, and 30 years.
+Common fixed-rate mortgage terms include 15, 20, and 30 years.
+Some lenders also offer 10-year and 25-year terms.

 A temporary agreement with your lender to pause or reduce mortgage payments during financial hardship.
 The missed payments are not forgiven; they must be repaid later.